vtex/faststore/apps/docs/docs/reference/api/faststore-api.md

 1. Develop an ecommerce website with Next.js or Gatsby.
 2. Create an Apollo Server instance on Heroku.
 3. Run the executable schema in a function on Next.js.

+## Playground

+You can use the GraphQL playground below to test and explore the FastStore API.

+<GraphQLExplorer query="query {
+          allProducts(first: 10) {
+            edges {
+              node {
+                name
+              }
+            }
+          }
+        }"/>

+You can also install the `@faststore/api` dependency in your project to start exploring the data layer by running a local server.
+Learn more in the [Get started guide](/reference/api/get-started).